Can I enter Canada without a passport?

 Most people need to carry a passport to enter Canada.
 However, if you want to know if you can enter Canada without a passport, keep reading.
 There are exceptional situations where a person may enter Canada without a passport.

 - Canadian citizens

 - Let us help!

-If you are travelling to Canada by air, it is almost impossible to travel without a passport.
+If you are travelling to Canada by air, it is almost impossible to travel without a passport, unless you hold a Single Journey Travel Document.
 Of course, the final decision-maker is the airline.
 However, they consult with the immigration authorities as well.
 I cannot comment on the airlines’ policies or other vehicles.
 Therefore, the subject of this article covers those who successfully show up at a port of entry.
 In other words, we are exploring entering Canada at a port of entry rather than travelling to Canada.
 Read this article first if you do not hold a passport and intend to travel to Canada.
 If you believe you qualify to enter Canada, consult with the airline.
 Of course, if you want to enter through a US-Canada land-crossing, then this article is for you.

 Canadian citizens have the right to enter Canada.
 Since they have the right to enter, they may do so without a passport.
 However, they must convince the Border Services Officer (BSO) that they are Canadian citizens.
 Some alternatives to a passport for Canadian citizens include the following:

 - Certificate of Naturalization issued before January 1, 1947,